lsst-sqre/sqr-056/index.rst

 How to reconcile this user-first orientation to the issue of scientific reproducibility is a matter for a future technote.

+A special case of the nublado container is the image promoted by the spawner page as "recommended."
+Since, by recommending a particular container to use, we take on a certain amount of responsibility to make sure that image is compatible with other services and materials (i.e. notebooks) we make available on the various RSP deployments.
+The extra responisbility is met using a more rigorous process for promoting a new recommended tag.
+The process is described in detail `here <https://jira.lsstcorp.org/browse/DM-30240>`_.
+At a high level, the steps are:

+#.
+Select a candidate weekly build
+#.
+Owners of any notebooks distributed with the RSP should check that they run without error to completion on all deployments where they will be supplied.
+#.
+The primary stakeholders then all sign off.

+   - Frossie as manager of the RSP
+   - Gregory as product owner of the RSP
+   - Leanne for CET
+   - Yusra for Science Pipelines

+#.
+During a maintenance window, e.g. "Patch Thursday", devs will ensure the proposed recommended is pulled to nodes at all deployments and advance the recommended tag to the approved weekly image.

 .. .. rubric:: References